 We use ADC modules that have DATA clock frequency eight times higher than sampling frequency in single line output mode, implying a 40 MHz output bit rate.
-This imply $1/4 10^7 = 25$ ns time length of data bit, which is equivalent to 7.5m light path in free space.
+This imply $1/4 \cdot 10^7 = 25$ ns time length of data bit, which is equivalent to 7.5m light path in free space.
 If we use copper PCB with FR4 substrate layer or coaxial/twinax cable, we could obtain velocity factor of 0.66 at worst condition.
-Then the light path for the same bit rate t_s will be 4.95 m.
-Although we do not have any cables in system with comparable lengths, worst data bit skew described by data sheets of used components is $0.3 \cdot t_s$, which is 1.485 m.
-Therefore length matching is not critical in our design.
+Then the light path for the same bit rate $t_s$ will be 4.95 m.
+Although we do not have any cables in system with comparable lengths, worst data bit skew described by data sheets of used components is $0.3 \cdot t_s$ , which is 1.485 m.
+Therefore length matching is not critical in our current design operated on lowest sampling speed.
+Length matching becomes critical in future version with higher sampling rates, then cable length must be matched.
+However SATA cabling technology is prepared for that case and matched SATA cables are standard merchandise.

-[diff-signaling]

-2.4.4 ADC modules design
+[diff-signaling] 2.4.4 ADC modules design